• Skip to primary navigation

 Don't Prune

-Once again unless there is a problem with death, disease or you just can't stand the look, it's best to wait until late winter or early spring (possibly even later) to prune your trees and shrubs.
+Once again, unless there is a problem with death, disease, or you just can't stand the look, it's best to wait until late winter or early spring (possibly even later) to prune your trees and shrubs.
 Why?
-Pruning encourages new growth and fall is the time of year that these plants should be winding down and getting ready for dormancy.
+Pruning encourages new growth, and fall is the time of year when these plants should be winding down and getting ready for dormancy.

 Do Divide Perennials - Especially Peonies